IETF-TEAS-WG/network-slice-topology/draft-liu-teas-transport-network-slice-yang.md

 --- abstract

-   An IETF network slice customer may utilize intent-based topologies to express resource reservation intentions within the provider’s network.
+   An IETF network slice customer may utilize intent-based topologies to express resource reservation intentions within the provider's network.
    These customer-defined intent topologies allow customers to request shared resources for future connections that can be flexibly allocated and customized.
 Additionally, they provide an extensive level of control